ExCL-Docs/excl-user-docs/software/git.md

     ![code-ornl-ssh-keys.png](../assets/code-ornl-ssh-keys.png)

 4. If you are on an ExCL system and you have not already done so, configure your SSH client to use the login node as a jump proxy.
 See [Git SSH Access](#git-ssh-access) for more information.

+If you use a passphrase with your SSH key (recommended for security), then you should also setup an SSH Agent to load the SSH key.
+This allows you to enter your passphrase once for the session without needing to enter your passphrase potentially many times for each git command.
+The VS Code documentation is well written for setting up this SSH Agent on a variety of platforms, see [Visual Studio Code Remote Development Troubleshooting Tips and Tricks](https://code.visualstudio.com/docs/remote/troubleshooting#_setting-up-the-ssh-agent).